Keith Pelley

-Keith W. Pelley (born January 11, 1964) is a sports executive who is the president & CEO of Maple Leaf Sports & Entertainment (MLSE).
-He has previously served as & president of the PGA European Tour, the CEO of Rogers Media, team president of the Toronto Argonauts, the president of The Sports Network (TSN).
+Keith W. Pelley (born January 11, 1964) is a Canadian sports executive who is the president and CEO of Maple Leaf Sports & Entertainment (MLSE).
+He has previously served as president of the PGA European Tour, the CEO of Rogers Media, team president of the Toronto Argonauts, and the president of The Sports Network (TSN).

 Biography

 Early life

 Pelley grew up in Etobicoke, a suburb of Toronto, Ontario.
 He was a student at Martingrove Collegiate Institute, where he also played as a running back in the Etobicoke Minor Football League.
 After graduation, he first went on to study at Trinity College London.
 He then returned to Canada, attending the Radio and Television Arts Program (RTA) at Ryerson Polytechnical Institute (now Toronto Metropolitan University).

 During his Ryerson studies, he did television reporting for the station that eventually became Omni Television, worked for the City TV network with sportscaster Peter Gross, and worked as an assistant editor for SportsCentre with TSN.